ModelEarth/data-pipeline/README.md

 We are working toward adding a [Requests Agent](/requests/) to [Open WebUI](/projects/src) and [Earthscape](/earthscape/app).

-[Learn about the three APIs](/io/coders) were are combining for requests: FDA, See Click Fix, Open Collective
+[Learn about the three APIs](/io/coders) we are combining for requests: [FDA](/data-commons/docs/food/), See Click Fix, Open Collective

 <!--
     12-digit FIPS Code - state, county, tract, block group